The Victoria Bug Zoo offers an opportunity to view and experience real (live) tropical bugs from around the world.

 Have you been to the Victoria Bug Zoo?
 Let me know your thoughts in the comments below.

-To save this post for future use, please save this image on Pinterest:
+Keep this article for future use by saving this image on Pinterest: